Gardening is a learning process, and with so many sources of information, it can be hard to know where to begin or how to expand your knowledge.

 We dug into the research to find the most outstanding books on gardening and plants.
 Our top pick, "Rodale's Basic Organic Gardening: A Beginner's Guide to Starting a Healthy Garden," covers all the basics, defines the most common gardening terms, and answers questions an aspiring green thumb might be too afraid to ask an expert.

-Here are some of the best gardening books you can buy today.
+Here are the best gardening books for gardeners of every experience level.